 1950: PVC blood bags successfully replaced glass bottles, transporting blood a lot safer.

 1966: Development of vinyl wall covering for supreme interior hygiene.

 1979: First PVC-U double glazed windows became mainstream in the UK.

 2000: European PVC industry was established inly2010, ten years committed to improving the environmental efficiency of PVC.

 2003: Recoviyl, a sustainable European PC recycling system, was established.

 2004: First windows were made from 100% post-usage PVC.

 2012: Over 142,00m2 PVC fabrics were used to construct London Olympic venues.

 1. Why did we start using plastics?

 Ans.
-Plastic became mainstream as it can protect the natural world from the destructive forces of human need.
-The creation of new materials including plastics helped to free people from the economic and social constraints created by the scarcity of natural resources.
+Plastic became mainstream as it can protect the natural world from the destructive forces of human needs.
+The creation of new materials, including plastics, helped free people from the economic and social constraints created by the scarcity of natural resources.
 Affordable celluloid made material wealth more accessible and widespread.